SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 * inventory
 * measurements

 > **Info:** You can define multiple offloading pipelines for each {{< product-c8y-iot >}} collection, except for the case of a TrendMiner offloading configuration, which must be singleton.
-For example, you can filter the alarms collection by different criteria with each one resulting in a separate pipeline.
+As example for multiple pipelines, you can filter the alarms collection by different criteria with each one resulting in a separate pipeline.

-Later in this section you will find a summary of the default attributes being offloaded per base collection.
+In section [Offloading {{< product-c8y-iot >}} base collections](/datahub/working-with-datahub/#offloading-base-collections) you will find a summary of the default attributes being offloaded per base collection.

 <img src="/images/datahub-guide/datahub-define-an-offloading-task.png" alt="Define an offloading task" style="max-width: 100%">